ffzg-erudito/inter-testing-feedback-2018/notes.md

 - although it is relatively well documented by now, the mechanisms that give rise to the forward testing effect have not been elucidated yet.
-Chan, Meissner & Davis (2018) have provided an overview of the frameworks that attempt to explain the effect, and conclude that introducing feedback to the study proceedure might be a way to differentiate between two prominent explanations.
+Chan, Meissner & Davis (2018) have provided an overview of the frameworks that attempt to explain the effect, and conclude that introducing feedback to the study procedure might be a way to differentiate between two prominent explanations.
 We decided to do exactly this, so we asked what the effect of feedback on our dependent variable would be?
 Therefore, one of our independent variables (IVs) is feedback, with two levels:
 1. feedback is given